 The way we can export or import data to Business Central is with Microsoft Excel.

 When we export, it will generate an Excel sheet per table.
-To ilustrate it, we have exported two tables, payment terms and payment method.
+To illustrate it, we have exported two tables, payment terms, and payment method.

 You can now add new payment terms or methods.
 The structure of this file must not be modified, otherwise the import process will fail.